AdobeDocs/experience-manager-64.en/help/assets/3d-assets.md

 AEM 3D lets you view and render high-quality static, stand-alone 3D models in pre-defined environments called Stages.
 Basically, a stage provides "lighting" for the 3D scene and the settings for rendering in a native application such as Autodesk® Maya® or Autodesk 3ds Max®.
 In addition, the stage can optionally include pre-defined cameras, backgrounds, and ground plane geometry.

 Uploaded 3D files that contain lights are assumed to be a stage.
 You can revert such assets to be simple 3D objects by opening the asset in the asset details page.
-Tap **[!UICONTROL View Properties]**, then tap the **Basic** tab.
+Tap **[!UICONTROL View Properties]**, then tap the **[!UICONTROL Basic]** tab.
 Under the Metadata heading, from the Asset Class drop-down list, select **[!UICONTROL 3D object]**.

 When you create 3D models for use in AEM 3D, be aware of the following: